 The backstory of Mr Fingers involves a farmer making a Deal with the Devil to cure his son of nightmares.
 Now consider that in relation to what we learn about deals with demons in this strip.
 Not only did that deal unleash the kid's nightmares upon the world, but the farmer is probably undergoing the same And I Must Scream fate as the demoness' pet orc.

-Speaking of Mr. Fingers, I was reading through again and I'm not sure if this idea has been brought up, but K'seliss brings up the fact that for lizardfolk eating, fighting, and mating are practically the same thing.
-So using this logic, wouldn't that mean that in addition to the Body Horror, that Mr. Fingers, by eating parts of K'seliss, technically raped him?
+K'seliss brings up the fact that for lizardfolk eating, fighting, and mating are practically the same thing.
+So using this logic, that means that in addition to the Body Horror, that Mr. Fingers, by eating parts of K'seliss, technically raped him.
 Of course, if that's the case, he gave as good as he got.

 Biscuit has been the only person to recognize Klik for what it is, and mentions that his tribe used to catch them and put them in magical cages.
 We first met Klik in one of said cages(Sold as a "bowling ball in a bird cage").
 Biscuit himself is over 600 years old, and his tribe was wiped out 200 years ago.
 Just how long was Klik trapped?
 No wonder he became so friendly and loyal to Dies Horribly and Saves a Fox